COVESA/cdsp/cdsp/information-layer/handlers/src/README.md

 2. **Implement the handler methods**:
     You must implement the following methods in your new handler:
-   - `authenticateAndConnect(sendMessageToClients)`: Establish a connection with the database and authenticate.
+   - `authenticateAndConnect()`: Establish a connection with the database and authenticate.
    - `read(message, ws)`: Retrieve data from the database based on the incoming WebSocket message.
    - `write(message, ws)`: Write data to the database.
    - `subscribe(message, ws)`: Subscribe to changes in the database, and automatically send updates over WebSocket.